krtek4/presentations/functionnal_php/blog.md

 Some utility functions
 ----------------------

-In most functional languages and library, you will also found functions that operates on predicate (a test that return a boolean) and arrays.
+In most functional languages and library, you will also find functions that operates on predicates (a test that return a boolean) and arrays.
 The most common examples are :

 * `first` / `last` which returns the first, respectively last, element of an array matching the predicate